WeiYufei/master/PolyTrend_web-based_system/demoStorage/README.txt

 ##### No net change of vegetation amount can be detected when the statistical significance level in a t-test is α.

-SlopeMatrix.txt -- The inclination of the net change of NDVI during the whole time period of each pixel.
+SlopeMatrix.txt -- The inclination of the net change of NDVI of each pixel during the whole time period.
 ##### The extreme dark-blue pixels refer to unqualified and/or excluded pixels.
 ##### NaN in the matrix represents unqualified and/or excluded pixels.

-DirectionMatrix.txt -- For each pixel, if the linear slope's value is negative, the value of the direction will be -1, otherwise is 1.
+DirectionMatrix.txt -- For each pixel, if the linear slope's value is negative the value will be -1, otherwise it will be 1.
 ##### Positive: In general, the net change of NDVI increases.
 ##### Negative: In general, the net change of NDVI decreases.

-SignificanceMatrix.txt -- For each pixel, if the trend type belongs to "cubic", "quadratic" or "linear" the value will be 1, otherwise is -1.
+SignificanceMatrix.txt -- For each pixel, if the trend type belongs to "cubic", "quadratic" or "linear" the value will be 1, otherwise it will be -1.
 ##### Significant: The trend type is cubic, quadratic or linear.
 ##### Insignificant: The trend type is no-trend or concealed.